Kansas student pleads not guilty in shooting at high school - NewsBreak

 Kansas student pleads not guilty in shooting at high school

-A teenager accused of shooting a school resource officer during a scuffle at a Kansas high school pleaded not guilty and was bound over for trial.
+A 19-year-old accused of shooting a school resource officer during a scuffle at a Kansas high school pleaded not guilty and was bound over for trial.

-Jaylon Elmore, 19, entered his plea Monday during a preliminary hearing on charges of attempted capital murder, felony possession of a firearm and two counts of criminal use of a weapon.
+Jaylon Elmore entered his plea Monday during a preliminary hearing on charges of attempted capital murder, felony possession of a firearm and two counts of criminal use of a weapon.

 Elmore is accused of shooting school resource officer Erik Clark in the March 4 shooting in the assistant principal's office at Olathe East High School.